john-hewitt/implicit-ins/README.md

 ## Downloading and processing data.
 We use various transformed versions of datasets that have access restrictions (LIMA in particular) so there's a bit of a process to get the data.

-First, run `scripts/prepare_train_data.sh`, which will download hte LIMA and Stanford alpaca datasets.
+First, run `scripts/prepare_train_data.sh`, which will download the LIMA and Stanford alpaca datasets.
 (For LIMA you'll need your `HF_TOKEN` set and approval on the dataset.)

 Now create the no-instructions LIMA: